waylaa/RqinerBenchmark/README.md

 2. Open your preferred terminal and run the appropriate command from below.

-⚠️ Make sure to change the values of the given argument examples below. '--miners' must point to a folder containing the miner executables, '--threads' is the amount of threads that will be used by the benchmark and '--duration' must specify a time format like this: 'hours:minutes:seconds'.
+⚠️ Make sure to change the values of the given argument examples below. '--miners' must point to a folder containing the miner executables, '--id' should be your payout ID, '--label' can be whatever you want, '--threads' is the amount of threads that will be used by the benchmark and '--duration' must specify a time format like this: 'hours:minutes:seconds'.
 Minimum duration allowed is 10 seconds.
-A 'help' command is also included by specifying only '--help' or -h'.
+A 'help' command is also included by specifying only '--help'.

 ### Windows

 ```
-.\RqinerBenchmark.exe --miners "folder/path/to/rqiner/variants" --threads 420 --duration 00:00:00
+.\RqinerBenchmark.exe --miners "folder\path\to\rqiner\variants" --id SLWRNGFJFVFLHEERCSPJPYSGGKOBMJDGCKDZGJLJXBIHAYOVSJQFYKLDMZYC --label miner_1 --threads 12 --duration 00:00:15
 ```

 ### MacOS/Linux
 ```
-.\RqinerBenchmark --miners "folder/path/to/rqiner/variants" --threads 420 --duration 00:00:00
+.\RqinerBenchmark --miners "folder/path/to/rqiner/variants" --id SLWRNGFJFVFLHEERCSPJPYSGGKOBMJDGCKDZGJLJXBIHAYOVSJQFYKLDMZYC --label miner_1 --threads 12 --duration 00:00:15
 ```

 ## Building/Contributing